familyfriendlymikey/jumping/readme.md

 ```

 Later, when I want to change to the
-`~/Desktop/repositories/jumping` directory, I can jump to it from
+`~/Desktop/repositories/fuzzyhome` directory, I can jump to it from
-anywhere with
+anywhere with:

 ```sh
 j rf